JaneSoo/movie-rest-api/README.md

 - Run the app with docker: `docker run -it -p 3000:3000 name-of-the-app` (map the available port in local machine to docker machine: 3000:3000)

 ### When the server is up
-- Navigate to your browser to see API document and go to: http://localhost:3000/api-docs
+- Navigate to your browser and go to: http://localhost:3000/api-docs to see the API document

+### Test the application
+- Run `npm test`

+### Note
+- In the project folder, there is movie collection ready to import to the MongoDB database
+- Also, Postman collection